google-deepmind/treescope/README.md

 Once you've rendered an object, try clicking on it and pressing the `r` key!
 This turns on "roundtrip mode", and adds qualified names to every type in the visualization, making it easier to identify what the types in your object are.

+For more information on how to use Treescope, check out the [Treescope documentation](https://treescope.readthedocs.io).

 Looking for a neural network library with first-class support for Treescope's visualization features?